Darna Zaroori Hai: Story 5 — A Bride's Revenge

-The fifth story centres on Ajay, a young man driving on the road.
+The fifth and the final story centres on Ajay, a young man driving on the road.
 He finds a young woman standing on the highway.
 When he approaches her, he becomes frozen after seeing her burnt face.
 Shortly after, he wakes up in a jail and is accused of murdering a man.
 A police officer brings the mother of the murdered victim to the police station.
 But the mother is shocked to find that Ajay is possessed by the spirit of a woman, who turns out to be her daughter-in-law, Sandhya.
 It is revealed that the mother-in-law, her husband and her son had immolated the newly-wedded bride and her spirit has returned for revenge.
 Sandhya's spirit reveals that it possessed Ajay to dismember the son.
 The spirit possesses the police officer and shoots her mother-in-law.
-After the spirit leaves the officer's body, he realizes what has happened and secretly buries the body.
+After the spirit leaves the officer's body, he realises what has happened and secretly buries the body.
 Ajay is released and is driving back when he sees Sandhya's ghost in the backseat.
 She says that her father-in-law is in Pune on a business trip and she must fulfil her revenge.
-She assures him that she will not possess him; all he has to do is drop her to Pune.
+She assures him that she will not possess him and she asks him to drop her to Pune.